George Michael’s Death Clouded With Theories And Suspicions

 Also, to try to reconstruct the days before George Michael’s death and identify the individuals who last saw him alive, police have contacted an agency whose photographers captured a number of people entering and leaving the mansion of the musician shortly before his death.
 Michael, whose real name was Georgios Kyriacos Panayiotou, was last seen on Christmas Eve watching a procession through the window of his house.
 On December 25 in the morning, his partner since 2009, the hairdresser Fadi Fawaz, found him dead in bed.
 The police interrogated him for hours as a witness, and Fawaz was quick to point out that he has not been charged.

 Fawaz spoke of the tweets in which he reported that George wanted to die, though he later mentioned that his account had been hacked during this time.
-The Sun has published statements from unidentified sources suggest that the former leader of Wham!, had tried to break up with his partner several times over the past 18 months.
+The Sun has published statements from unidentified sources suggesting that the former leader of Wham! had tried to break up with his partner several times over the past 18 months.
 “Lies.
 It’s time for you to believe in love,” he defended himself on Twitter.

 The singer was a very generous philanthropist who financially supported various charity groups and individuals in need, that too without flaunting it.
-His fortune is estimated at 105 million pounds (about 120 million), but that number will soon run short thanks to royalties.
-According to Nielsen Music, his music sales increased by more than 2,600% in the United States alone.
+His fortune is estimated at 105 million pounds (about $120 million), but that number will soon run short thanks to royalties.
+According to Nielsen Music, his music sales increased by more than 2,600 percent in the United States alone.
 Reports indicate that George’s sisters and his godchildren will be the beneficiaries of George’s will.

 Events

 The remains of the singer, who was working on a documentary about his life, are expected to rest with his mother at Highgate Cemetery, but due to the state of the investigation at the moment, there is no confirmed date for burial or funeral.
-Among the events with which he plans to celebrate his vital and artistic legacy is a rumored tribute concert with the performance of stars such as his friend Elton John, or the release of a single for charitable purposes.
+Among the events planned to celebrate his vital and artistic legacy is a rumored tribute concert with the performance of stars such as his friend Elton John.
 But all this will still have to wait until the mystery of his death is clarified.

 Michael is believed to have died due to a heart failure and the possibility has been ruled out that there have been any suspicious circumstances involving his death.
 “I just think he took a lot of something, which he mixed with antidepressants, other drugs and alcohol.
 His heart simply stopped beating,” said Andros Georgiou, a childhood friend who maintained a family relationship with the singer, to the point of being called cousins.